PEM-Humboldt/bioacoustics_annotations_dashboard/README.md

 # Bioacustics Annotations Dashboard (BADASH 🐸)

-BADASH is a streamlit app for visulization of bounding box annotations.
-(Explain what is annotations in Bioacustics and add protocol) Exploratory Data Analysis
-Fast and way to check the consistency of used codes for annotation
+BADASH is a streamlit app for visulization of bounding box annotations used for training machine learning models in Bioacustics.
+Badash can be used to visualize annotations and to check the consistency of codes defined in protocol.

 ## How to play with BADASH 🐸?